-For this paper, we derived and analyzed the GRAVITY \textit{K}-band spectra of the 39 substellar companions whose data is currently either publicly available or part of the ExoGRAVITY Collaboration \citep{lacour2020}.
+In this paper, we derive and analyze the GRAVITY \textit{K}-band spectra of the currently 39 substellar companions whose data is either publicly available or part of the ExoGRAVITY Collaboration \citep{lacour2020}.
 There will be a separate publication by Roberts et al. (in prep.) dealing with the measured GRAVITY astrometry of all these objects.
-Throughout the remainder of this paper, we denote all companions with lowercase letters (i.e., b, c, d, e) regardless of their nature (e.g., giant planet or brown dwarf).
-This choice was made because in this paper we do not explicitly differentiate between giant planets and brown dwarfs in any of our analyses and lowercase letters are preferential for distinguishing substellar companions from stellar multiples, which we denote with uppercase letters. \red{This paper presents a basic atmospheric characterization of the companions, including an estimation of evolutionary masses and a comparison to dynamical masses from the literature where available.
+During the remainder of this paper, we denote all companions with lowercase letters (i.e., b/c/d/e) regardless of their nature (e.g., giant planet or brown dwarf).
+This choice was made because in this paper, we do not explicitly differentiate between giant planets and brown dwarfs in any of our analyses and lowercase letters are preferential for distinguishing substellar companions from stellar multiples which we denote with uppercase letters. \red{This paper presents a basic atmospheric characterization of the companions, including an estimation of evolutionary masses and a comparison to dynamical masses from the literature where available.
 However, this analysis is done using only the GRAVITY \textit{K}-band spectra.
-At no point in this paper do we draw any conclusions regarding the nature or formation history of the companions as this would require a more detailed analysis considering data over a broader spectral range, which is left for future work.}
+At no point in this paper, we are drawing any conclusions regarding the nature or formation history of the companions as this would require a more detailed analysis considering data over a broader spectral range which is left for future work.}

 The paper is organized as follows.
 Section~\ref{sec:observations_and_data_reduction} summarizes the GRAVITY observations and explains the data reduction procedure as well as some details about the data format of the online spectral library that we are providing.
 Section~\ref{sec:results} presents the GRAVITY \textit{K}-band spectra of the 39 substellar companions in the library including some basic spectral type and atmospheric characterization.
-In Section~\ref{sec:discussion} we derive the isochronal masses for most of the companions using age constraints from the literature where available.
+In Section~\ref{sec:discussion} we derive isochronal masses for most companions using age constraints from the literature where available.
 Finally, Section~\ref{sec:summary_and_conclusions} summarizes our results and concludes with our main findings from this paper.